geographyclub/gis-from-command-line/README.md

-# GIS FROM COMMAND LINE
+# GIS FROM COMMAND LINE (BASH-GIS)

-This is my introduction to using open source command-line tools in Linux to make your own *Geographic Information Systems*.
+This is how I use open source command-line tools in Linux to make my own *Geographic Information Systems*.

 <img src="images/HYP_HR_SR_OB_DR.jpg"/>